Smelly Feet (Bromhidrosis)

 To manage the condition effectively, you need to understand the real cause of foot odour.
 Because these pathogens such as bacteria and fungi proliferate in warm, dark, moist environments like sweaty shoes and socks, the only effective care management is to kill the bacteria.

 Before now, it was virtually impossible these bugs that cause bromhidrosis.
 Ultraviolet light technology has been used to fight these germs in hospitals, nursing homes and other sensitive environments for years and now this technology is available for use in your own home.

 You might need to deodorise and disinfect your shoes.

-Fungal toenails, medically known as onychomycosis, are a real problem for many Australians, and is extremely difficult to treat.
+Fungal toenails, medically known as onychomycosis, are a real problem for many Australians, and is extremely difficult to manage.
 In our experience, the PinPointe FootLaser, a patented laser device that applies pulses of light at a specific frequency, has been extremely successful in eradicating fungal toenails for our patients.
 However, even though many patients have had the fungus eradicated forever, some relapse, most likely due to reinfection from their infected shoes.
 The dark, warm and humid environment inside your shoes is a perfect breeding ground for fungus and bacteria are like, that not only make your feet smell bad, but also cause a relapse of onychomycosis, athlete’s foot, and other fungal and bacterial infections.

 The same ultraviolet light technology used to fight these bugs in hospitals can now be applied directly to your shoes to kill the germs right where they live deep inside your footwear.
 You wouldn’t wear your clothes and socks for many days without washing them, so why not deodorise and disinfect your shoes.
-Chemical sprays and powders do little more than mask the odour, so don’t waste your time and money on treating just the feet without treating your shoes.
+Chemical sprays and powders do little more than mask the odour, so don’t waste your time and money on managing just the feet without managing your shoes.